mfujimak/assignment05-phoenix/README.md

 F-pattern for three charcters' webpages and Z-pattern for the index.

 Typeface/Font Suggestion：
-I suggest the designer to use fonts that add mysterious and marvellous moods to webpages.
+I suggest the designer to use fonts that add mysterious and marvellous moods to webpages titles.
 The h1s need to be styled using fonts that are clear and powerful.
 All the body paragraphs should use the same font.